 The increase in plastic wastes found in the marine environment is a global phenomenon that manifests itself on a local scale.
-Whether they are microbeads washed into the sea from their use in cosmetics, fishing nets snagged on the seabed or even a tragic outcome of a tsunami, the issue of plastics in our shared oceans is rising on environmental, economic and political agendas.
+Whether they are microbeads washed into the sea from their use in cosmetics, fishing nets snagged on the seabed, microfibres released from clothes when washed or even a tragic outcome of a tsunami, the issue of plastics in our shared oceans is rising on environmental, economic and political agendas.

 Fishy Filaments™ doesn’t pretend to address all these issues.
-Our aim is to provide a win-win solution to fishing communities by taking end-of-life fishing gear and plastics caught during normal fishing activities and transforming them into commercially viable products that have the potential for a multitude of uses.
+Our aim is to provide a win-win solution to fishing communities by taking end-of-life fishing gear and some of the plastics caught during normal fishing activities, then transforming them into commercially viable products that have the potential for a multitude of uses.

 Our first product will be a recycled nylon filament for use in 3D printing.
 Unlike established nylon recycling routes our solution uses simple mechanical and thermal processes that can be achieved at a local scale and with no harsh chemicals added.
 Our next project is to complete on-going R&D on recycling larger trawl nets made of polyethylene and polypropylene.